wavefrontHQ/help/charts_intro.md

 Wavefront provides many ways to interact with charts and dashboards.
 * In [dashboards](ui_dashboards.html), you can change time windows, share links, apply global queries, isolate sources and series, and zoom in and out.
-* In [charts](ui_charts.html) you can use hot keys to see full precision values and fish-eye views at the cursor.
+* In [charts](ui_charts.html) you can use the following hot keys:
+  - Shift to see full precision values in the legend.
+  - Option to see a fish-eye view at the cursor.